JeremyFyke/JeremyFyke.github.io/publications.md

 Muntejewerf, L., **Fyke, J.G.** et al.  *Coupling of the Community Ice Sheet Model to the Community Earth System Model: model description*.

 ## Published/in review

+Wang, H., **Fyke, J.G.** et al.  *Influence of sea ice anomalies on Antarctic precipitation using source attribution.*  In review.

 Han, W., Ding, M., Zhang, T.,  **Fyke, J.G.** et al.  *The relation of the decreasing summer rain days at the Great Wall Station, Antarctic Peninsula*.
 In review.